-- The Quick Reference Guide for Sensor Alerts provides information about alerts that you might receive. - The Quick Reference Guide for Using the Enlite Sensor and One-press Serter reminds you of the steps to take when inserting a new sensor.
+- The Quick Reference Guide for Sensor Alerts provides information about alerts that you might receive. - The Quick Reference Guide for Using the One-press Serter with Guardian Sensor (3) reminds you of the steps to take when inserting a new sensor.